numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 The resources defined in this file are:

-- **aws_instance "production_1_instance" and "production_2_instance"**: The instances use the specified AMI, instance type, subnet ID, security group ID, key name, user data script, and tags.
+- **aws_instance "production_1_instance" and "production_2_instance"**: The instances use the specified AMI, instance type, subnet ID, security group ID, key name, and tags.
 They depend on the availability of the RDS master instance.

 - **aws_db_subnet_group "database_subnet"**: resource defines the database subnet group, specifying a name and the subnet IDs of the private subnets where the RDS instances will be deployed.